semihucann/hairdressers/docs/source/user/member2.rst

 In this page, more informations about barbershop is listed which is clicked from all barbershops table.
 Opening-Closing time, phonenumber city,adress, social media accounts with icons etc. many properties is reachable.
 If the current_user is owner of the that shop, he/she can have acces to contact settings page from shop card.

-What is more, user can direct to rezervation page from the barbershopcard.
+- What is more, user can direct to rezervation page from the barbershopcard.
 Other than general knowledge of that specific barbershop, there is a form for comment.
 In this form, a comment can be made for barbershop itself, or the existing barbers of that barbershop.
 User can specifiy rate and write comment title and text.

-There are optional keywords summarize of your comment consisting of three category as price,skill,hygiene.
+-There are optional keywords summarize of your comment consisting of three category as price,skill,hygiene.
 User can click those if it is useful for comment or can leave them blank if they don't like there keywords.

 .. figure:: pictures/barbershopview1.png